This page contains the Classic Collection only. The Classic Collection includes paintings from 2008 to 2010.

 These paintings captured the hearts of Sikhs world-wide and became instant hits with the Sikh community, selling world-wide, appearing in many popular Punjabi songs, Religious songs and in Films, and were shared millions of times over social media.

-Exclusively on Sikhi Art.
+Available exclusively on Sikhi Art.

 With your prints, you get colours as fresh and vibrant as Bhagat’s original paintings.
 They are so highly detailed that you will discover new details in the print every time you look to admire it.
 They will not fade or decay so you get a piece that you can treasure your whole life.
 On top of all that they bring strength, character and radiance into your home.
 Product Information »